pyinfra-dev/pyinfra/docs/contributing.md

 uv run pytest tests/test_operations.py -k "selinux."
 ```

+Tests for facts and operations are written in a declarative manner and use the
+[pyinfra-testing harness](https://github.com/pyinfra-dev/pyinfra-testing).
+Review the harness README
+to understand how tests for facts and operations are written, and how to add new tests.

+The test harness can also be used for writing tests for 3rd party facts and operations.

 #### End-to-End Tests

 The end-to-end tests are also executed via `pytest` but not selected by default, options/usage: